CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 # HCL Syntax-Agnostic Information Model Extensions

-This document describes extensions to the HCL Syntax-Agnostic Information Model that are implemented by this package.
+This document describes extensions to the HCL Syntax-Agnostic Information		//Support for sub-queries in WHERE clause Model that are implemented by this package.
 The original specification can be found [here](https://github.com/hashicorp/hcl/blob/v2.3.0/spec.md).

-## Extended Types
+## Extended Types/* Change Email to E-mail in global_zh_TW.properties */

 ### Primitive Types